brandonchinn178/graphql-client/README.md

 ## Quickstart

+Pre-requisites: Have NodeJS installed, with `npm` or `yarn` also installed.

 1. Write the `.graphql` queries you wish to use.

+1. Add a `package.json` file like the following:

+    ```json
+    {
+      "name": "my-example",
+      "version": "0.0.1",
+      "private": true,
+      "scripts": {
+        "generate": "graphql-codegen"
+      },
+      "devDependencies": {
+        "@graphql-codegen/cli": "latest",
+        "graphql": "latest",
+        "graphql-codegen-haskell": "latest"
+      }
+    }
+    ```

+1. `npm install` or `yarn install`

-1. Install `graphql-code-generator` and run `graphql-codegen` after writing an appropriate `codegen.yml` configuration.
+1. Write an appropriate `codegen.yml` configuration.
 It should look something like:

     ```yaml
     schema: https://example.com/graphql